OCA/commission/sale_commission_partner/README.rst

 of the partner related to each commissioned invoice, trying to adapt to an usual requirement from commission agents.

+It also adds the related field "subtotal", which points to the amount of the corresponding invoice line, also useful when it comes to discuss agent's invoices.

 Bug Tracker
 ===========